traveno/logs-fike-io/src/posts/making-a-markdown-blog.md

 ### Hello and welcome

 I spend a lot of time reading other blogs on the internet.
-No, not cooking blogs--they have their place--I'm talking about developer blogs.
+No, not cooking blogs--they have their place--this is about developer blogs.
 The kind that shares content related to webdev and software engineering.
-Reading these journals is a great way to learn tricks or gain insight about the industry.
-I'm also particular about my application design; inspiration is very welcome around here.
-Hopefully I didn't rub any food bloggers the wrong way.
-The baking recipes from a stranger's cousin's grandmother are invaluable.
+Reading these journals is a great way to learn tricks or gain insight about the industry, and I'm also particular about my application design, so I know they're great sources of inspiration too.

+Oh, hopefully I didn't rub any food bloggers the wrong way.
+Just to be clear, *your grandmother's recipes are priceless*.
 My family never knows what to expect from me at gatherings...

 Recently, I thought to myself, *why not write my own?* Who knows, maybe I could provide **you** food for thought.
 Software food, that is.
 Now that'd be cool.
 As a bonus, *I'll write my first entry about developing this very blog!* I know exactly what libraries